Phone LCD Parts Wholesale: Quality Grades, Pricing & Supplier Guide

 INCELL Displays (LCD Technology)

-INCELL integrates the touch sensor directly into the LCD panel, reducing thickness and improving clarity.
+INCELL is an LCD technology that integrates the touch sensor directly into the panel, reducing thickness and improving clarity at 20-40% of original price.
 But here's what suppliers won't volunteer: INCELL comes in two very different flavors.
+For example, HD and FHD INCELL look identical on a spec sheet yet differ 15 points in color accuracy.

 -